 In the past few years, the “verified” tick badge has become very popular on social media platforms.
 Instagram is one of them.
-Only some celebrities, public figures, brands and agencies have this badge of validation.
+Only some celebrities, public figures, brands, and agencies have this badge of validation.
+But now, anyone can apply for a blue badge.

-If you’re wondering how to get your agency verified on Instagram?
-Then you’re in the right place.
+If you’re wondering how to get your digital marketing agency verified on Instagram, then you’re in the right place.
+Here’s a checklist:

 First of all, you need to know that the image-sharing app acts very picky when it’s come to validate certain individual or company accounts.
 This white tick on a blue background stands more than as a symbol of popularity and authenticity.
 It’s regarded as a privilege.